rwebaz/Governance-Lessons-Project/docs/pages/Stress-Uncertainty.md

 layout: default
 navigation_weight: 9
 ---
+# Stress Uncertainty

+A deficiency of *Brain Derived Neurotrophic Factors* caused by the stresses of early childhood indirectly damages the adult prefrontal cortex, the hippocampus, as well as the adult hypothalamic adrenal system that is stimulated and regulated by the pituitary gland.

+## Table O Contents

 - TOC
 {:toc}

-# Stress Uncertainty

-A deficiency of Brain Derived Neurotrophic Factors caused by the stresses of early childhood indirectly damages the adult prefrontal cortex, the hippocampus, as well as the adult hypothalamic adrenal system that is stimulated and regulated by the pituitary gland.

 ## Inequality and Poverty

-Pondering optimal, long-term decisions is a liability when your food supply measures enough for two days of life.
+Pondering optimal, long-term decisions is a liability when your food supply only measures enough for two days of life.

+And, even more so, if your biology has been predisposed to a deficiency of *Brain Derived Neurotrophic Factors* caused by ...
+Are you ready for this?

+Your level of poverty.

+## Transgenerational Cycle

 **Given**.
 Escaping from the cycle of poverty that envelopes generations in the United States requires an element of pure chance.

+True or False?

-The real fact is the escape velocity required to perform an effective inter-generational leap from working poor to middle class is not deducible merely by the element of merit alone.
+**Hypothesis**.
+The escape velocity required to perform an effective trans-generational leap from working poor to middle class is not deducible merely by the element of merit alone.

 There is a biological component to success.